Finding Investors For Your Startup Business

 Read More: How to Get Started Writing a Business Plan

-You’re casting a wide net when you turn to crowdfunding for your startup business.
-Raising money this way is done online through websites like Kickstarter and Fundable, and it allows people to contribute small amounts of money toward your startup business or a new product you’re developing.
+You’re casting a wide net when you turn to equity crowdfunding for your startup business.
+Raising money this way is done online through crowdfunding platforms like Kickstarter and Fundable, and it allows people to contribute small amounts of money toward your startup business or a new product you’re developing.

 Crowdfunding gives you the opportunity to raise hundreds or even thousands of dollars in a short amount of time.
 While the fundraising potential is high, there are still some tips to keep in mind to increase your chances of success: